Global watchdog proposes tax overhaul for Big Tech - Up News Info

 If countries don’t all agree on the new tax rules, the OECD warned that there’s a risk of a global trade war triggered by many individual countries launching their own digital services taxes to help their economic recovery from the pandemic.
 The result is that global economic growth cut be cut by more than 1% annually.

-“The last thing you want is, at this of COVID-19, to have to deal at the same with further trade tensions,” OECD Secretary-General Angel Gurria said in an online press briefing.
+“The last thing you want is, at this time of COVID-19, to have to deal at the same time with further trade tensions,” OECD Secretary-General Angel Gurria said in an online press briefing.

 The OECD’s blueprints seek to reduce gaps and mismatches in tax rules between countries that are exploited by companies to avoid paying tax.
 They lay out new rules on where taxes should be paid, with the aim of making “digitally-intensive or consumer facing” multinational corporations pay taxes even in places where they do business remotely.